tedchao/PosterChild/README.md

     pyinstaller posterization_gui.spec

-A double-clickable `posterization_gui.app` will appear inside the `dist/` directory.
+A double-clickable `posterization.app` will appear inside the `dist/` directory.

 ### Windows